gasseklopper/markus-morley-portfolio/README.md

 The worker registers immediately so it controls the `start_url` on first visit.
 It precaches all fonts in `public/fonts` and calls `skipWaiting()` and `clientsClaim()` so updates activate right away.
 Failed network requests are routed to `/404` so users see a friendly message when offline.
+The service worker now also caches the rendered HTML and any JSON data so pages can be served even when the network is unavailable.

 ## Netlify